PoliticalGraveyard.com

 Crowell, Gardner See J. Gardner Crowell

 Crowell, Gentry (1932-1989) — of Tennessee.
 Born in Chestnut Mound, Smith County, Tenn., December 10, 1932.
 Democrat.
 Member of Tennessee state house of representatives, 1969-77; secretary of state of Tennessee, 1977-89; died in office 1989.
 His office was a target of the federal "Operation Rocky Top" investigation into fraudulent charity bingo games; his administrative assistant admitted to longtime embezzlement.
-In reaction to the scandal, he attempted to commit suicide on December 12, 1989, by gunshot; he died eight days later in Vanderbilt Hospital, Nashville, Davidson County, Tenn., December 20, 1989 (age 57 years, 10 days).
+Suffered a self-inflicted gunshot wound on December 12, 1989, and died eight days later in Vanderbilt Hospital, Nashville, Davidson County, Tenn., December 20, 1989 (age 57 years, 10 days).
 Interment at Cedar Grove Cemetery, Lebanon, Tenn.

 See also Wikipedia article — Find-A-Grave memorial

 Crowell, Guy H. — of Saginaw County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Saginaw County 2nd District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Saginaw County 2nd District, 1961.
 Still living as of 1961.

 Crowell, J. Gardner — of Riverton, Burlington County, N.J.
 Republican.
-Delegate to Republican National Convention from New Jersey, 1952 (alternate), 1956, 1960 (member, Committee on Rules and Order of Business).
-Still living as of 1960.
+Delegate to Republican National Convention from New Jersey, 1952 (alternate), 1956, 1960 (member, Committee on Rules and Order of Business); candidate for New Jersey state house of assembly from Burlington County, 1961.
+Presumed deceased.
+Burial location unknown.

 Crowell, J. M. — of California.
 Member of California state assembly 15th District, 1860-61.
 Burial location unknown.